BemiHQ/bemi-typeorm/README.md

 - Highly performant without affecting code runtime execution with callbacks
 - Easy to use, no table structure changes required
 - 100% reliability in capturing data changes, even if executed through direct SQL outside the application
-- Time travel querying and ability to easily group + filter changes
+- Time travel querying and ability to easily group and filter changes
 - Scalability with an automatically provisioned cloud infrastructure
 - Maintains full ownership of your data

+See [a demo and an example repo](https://github.com/BemiHQ/bemi-typeorm-example/) for TypeORM that automatically tracks all changes.

 <!-- Use cases -->